 Skip to content

-• The pgEdge Postgres MCP Server connects AI agents and LLM-powered applications to your database, enabling natural language queries and AI-powered data access.
+• The pgEdge Postgres MCP Server connects AI agents and LLM-powered applications to your database.

-• The pgEdge RAG Server (coming soon) enables retrieval-augmented generation workflows using your database as a knowledge store.
+• The pgEdge RAG Server enables retrieval-augmented generation workflows using your database as a knowledge store, returning LLM-synthesized answers grounded in your data.

-• PostgREST (coming soon) automatically generates a REST API from your PostgreSQL schema, making your data accessible over HTTP without writing backend code.
+• PostgREST automatically generates a REST API from your PostgreSQL schema, making your data accessible over HTTP without writing backend code.

 Service Instances

 When you add a service to a database, the Control Plane creates one service instance per host listed in the service's host_ids.
-Each instance runs on a single host and receives its own database credentials.
+Each instance runs on a single host and connects to the database using the credentials of the connect_as user.
 Services can run on any host in the cluster; they do not need to be co-located with database instances.

 The following table describes the lifecycle states for service instances: